 Aitken became a board member at Joint Venture in 2017 and is also on the board of SVO.
 “It's a great connection for us.
 I feel like we extract more than we give back,” he said of Joint Venture.
 “It's that constant exposure to our business clients and the opportunity to make sure that we're playing a part, whether we're talking about regional transportation or just the different crises that we're having in the valley.”

 “We buy a table at State of the Valley every year—we have for 10 years and we invite our airline partners to come with us.
-The western region sales manager for Delta, Southwest, and ANA were with us this last time and it's a great opportunity for us to show our airlines the power of Silicon Valley,” he said.
+The western region sales manager for Delta, Southwest, and ANA were with us this last time and it's just, it's a great opportunity for us to show our airlines the power of Silicon Valley,” he said.
 “If you're trying to make airline decisions, understanding the population out here that are in a 20-minute drive of this airport is, is a phenomenal thing to share with them.”